 It may seem great that you have managed to acquire a new customer but will they pay you for the job you’ve done?
 Have they missed repayments with other companies in the past?
 It’s not something you want to ask them outright but there are ways to check if there may be cause for concern.

 Records of County Court Judgements (CCJs) can be publicly accessed via the Trust Online website.
-It’s £4 for a search of England and Wales, £8 for two searches or £10 for three or more searches.
+It’s £6 for a single search of England and Wales, £8 for multiple searches or £10 for searchhes across all registers.
 You can do the check online and you’ll get the results by email pretty much straight away.
 You’ll find information regarding the business’ CCJs, court orders, fines and high court judgements.

 Trade references – You could also ask your potential customer for trade references.
 Although, they may pick and choose those, so that’s not a perfect solution.

 Credit registration form – Asking new customers to complete a registration form allows you to find out information like business structure, registered owners, if there are CCJs, which bank the business uses, etc.

 Sometimes talking about money can be difficult.
 But it’s vital to get your terms agreed before the first order is placed.
 That way you’ll have a much better chance of recovering debts if things take a bad turn.
 Here are some things to consider putting in writing:

 - A minimum order size.

 - If there is a discount for early payments.

 - If there are interest charges for late payments.

 3. Ensure delivery of goods or services